Kai-Gowers/EminemGPT/README.md

 # EminemGPT
-Generative Pre-trained Transformer that can generate Rap like Eminem.
+Developing a Generative Pre-trained Transformer that can generate Rap like Eminem.